 What to Expect during a Massage:

 - It is important to communicate comfort level to your therapist.
 Pain, level of pressure, and other neurological effects should be always be voiced.
 The massage is your time and experience, and it is about you and your needs.
 You will not offend or bother the therapist by asking for a change in pressure or expressing pain.
-The therapist will also check in with you throughout the massage to assess your comfort level.
+The therapist will check in with you during the massage to assess your comfort level.

-- After the massage there will be an outtake, in which the therapist will ask how you feel, perform any applicable post-treatment tests, or discuss post-treatment suggestions, such as stretching or referrals.
+- After the massage there will be an out-take, in which the therapist will ask how you feel, perform any applicable post-treatment tests, or discuss post-treatment suggestions, such as stretching or referrals.

 - Visit my FAQ page for often asked questions.